BigPolarBear1/factorization/README.md

 These smooths are bogus.
 They are permutations of the same smooth just multiplying the linear coefficient by 3 or 7 and the quadratic coefficient by its squares.
 I do wonder... can we create such permutations with a single odd extra factor?
 That's something I need to experiment with.
 Because that would be an extremely powerful tool.
 Let me go for a run.
 Then I will spent the rest of the evening trying to generate permutations of smooth that get just one extra odd factor.
 Maybe I can pull it off.
 Because then I can generate smooths exactly with the factors I want to have...... hmm.
 Maybe.. worth a shot.
 I'm going to get killed by the CIA while out on my run, rip.

+Update: That very last idea above... yeap yeap yeap... that was the correct train of thoughts.

+I.e:

+If N=4387</br>

+316^2-4387\*4\*1 = 82,308 = 2 x 2 x 3 x 19 x 19 x 19 (original smooth)</br>

+(316\*3)^2-4387\*4\*9 = 740,772 = 2 x 2 x 3 x 3 x 3 x 19 x 19 x 19  (linear co multiplied by 3 and quadratic co multiplied by 9)</br>

+We only want to add one factor of 3, thus the actual smooth value we should find: </br>

+(?\*?)^2-4387\*4\*? = 246,924 = 2 x 2 x 3 x 3 x 19 x 19 x 19</br>

+Finding a linear and quadratic coefficient solution mod p that satisfies the above is trivial.
+Then we can chinese remainder those solutions together...
+I should do that tomorrow.
+You know, it should be possible to build smooths this way.
+I don't see why not.
+I'm overcomplicating things with this whole quadratic sieve approach.